Last update: April 2022

 In Afghan society, sexuality is not a concept that is discussed.
 Therefore, little information can be obtained about LGBTIQ individuals and their position in society [Society-based targeting, 4].

-For issues related to the practice of bacha bazi, which is not considered homosexuality in Afghan society, please see the specific subsection 2.10.1 Violence against children: overview.
+For issues related to the practice of bacha bazi, which is not considered homosexuality in Afghan society, please see the subsection 2.13.1 Violence against children: overview.
+Same-sex activity is punishable with death under the Sharia.
+Incidents of physical violence against LGBTIQ individuals had been reported under the former Afghan government [Society-based targeting, 4.1].

 LGBTIQ individuals also face a threat by their family and society.
 Same-sex practices remain hidden and are highly stigmatised if mentioned publicly.
 Identifying as having a sexual orientation or identity outside the expected norms of heterosexuality is a societal taboo and is seen as un-Islamic.
 Sources report discrimination, including in health services and employment, assaults, threats, rape, blackmail, and arrest [Society-based targeting, 4.2].